 This bereavement forum is where you can ask your questions about grief and join in discussions.
 I will try and answer as many questions as I can but hope that you will join in the discussions and help each other too.

 My 45 years of working in nursing, from midwifery to health visiting to running a nursing home has enabled me to help many people cope with grief.
 But I am not a doctor or a psychologist.
 So if you are very depressed, please do consult with your own medical practitioner.

 If you have a short comment which you feel might be more appropriate on our Facebook page, you can join in and post comments there too.
-The join button is just to your right on this page.
+The join button is just to your left on this page.